-- In a cutscene in God Hand, Olivia pulls an ax out of her bubble bath to discourage Gene from getting too close.
+- In a cutscene in God Hand, Olivia is talking to Gene while taking a bubble bath and pulls an ax from under the bubbles to discourage him from getting too close.
 (Of course, she's crazy, and Gene's not known for keeping his hands to himself.)

 - Averted at a critical moment: Travis doesn't have his beam katana when Ermen Palmer attacks him on the toilet, almost costing him his life.

 - A nod to this is in the sequel, which upholds this trope — Travis keeps all his beam katanas on his belt at all times in the sequel, most likely due to the above incident.